zerodevapp/orchestra/README.md

 # Contract Deployment Tool

-This tool is a command line tool that allows you to deploy contracts to multiple chains determinitically with a single command.
+This tool is a command line tool that allows you to deploy contracts to multiple chains deterministically with a single command.
 It uses the [ZeroDev](https://zerodev.app) service to deploy contracts.

 ## Configuration